github/docs/content/codespaces/managing-codespaces-for-your-organization/managing-repository-access-for-your-organizations-codespaces.md

 ---
 title: Managing repository access for your organization's codespaces
 shortTitle: Repository access
-intro: 'You can manage the repositories in your organization that {% data variables.product.prodname_codespaces %} can access.'
+intro: 'You can manage the repositories in your organization that {% data variables.product.prodname_github_codespaces %} can access.'
 product: '{% data reusables.gated-features.codespaces %}'
-permissions: 'To manage access and security for Codespaces for an organization, you must be an organization owner.'
+permissions: 'To manage access and security for {% data variables.product.prodname_github_codespaces %} for an organization, you must be an organization owner.'
 versions:
   fpt: '*'
   ghec: '*'